 Omsk Carbon Group places a particular emphasis on ensuring full compliance with all of the applicable laws and regulations.
 To this end, we have developed a package of internal documents containing the ethical standards and fair business practices which all employees should observe.

-The principal documentation governing such matters:
+Our principal documentation governing such matters:

-Management Systems Policies;
+- Management Systems Policies;

-Anti-Fraud and Corruption Policies;
+- Social Policies;

-Code of Conduct.
+- Anti-Fraud and Corruption Policies;

-Ecologically Responsible Purchasing Policies;
+- Ecologically Responsible Purchasing Policies;

-Social Policies;
+- Code of Conduct.

 Omsk Carbon Group provides working conditions meeting all internal and external requirements: